ondat/documentation/docs/concepts/compression.md

 Ondat detects whether a block can be compressed or not by creating a heuristic that predicts the size of a compressed block.
 - If the heuristic indicates that the compressed block is likely to be larger than the original block then the uncompressed block is stored.
-- Block size increases post compression if the compression dictionary is added to a block that cannot be compressed.
+- Block size increases post-compression if the compression dictionary is added to a block that cannot be compressed.
 By verifying whether blocks can be compressed, disk efficiency is increased and CPU resources are not wasted on attempts to compress incompressible blocks.
 - Ondat's patented on-disk format is used to tell whether individual blocks are compressed without overhead.
 As such volume compression can be dynamically enabled/disabled even while a volume is in use.

 ### How To Enable Ondat Compression?